Jubilee Mission Medical College and Research Institute: JUBICON

-JUBICON national medical students’ conclave organised and conducted by the various student clubs and Jubilee Centre for Medical Research.
-It intends to facilitate students oriented towards research and develop them into scientific thinkers that transform ideas into discovery.
-Integrating the various facets of life is an important aspect of JUBICON.
-Research requires a multivariate and guided approach, and JUBICON brings together experts in the fields of research and advanced technologies.
+JUBICON is the annual national medical students' conference held at Jubilee Mission Medical College and Research Institute.
+It is organised and conducted by the various student clubs (NaVaRaSa, Jubilee Techies, Jubilee Quest, Kanal), a student run charity NGO (Ashraya Charitable Society), and Jubilee Centre for Medical Research (JCMR).

+It intends to facilitate students oriented towards research and develop them into scientific thinkers.
+JUBICON brings together experts in the fields of research and advanced technologies.